• Skip to primary navigation

 South access to the Marsh Lake Dam: From Hwy 59/7 in Appleton, go south on Hwy 119 from Appleton to Hwy 34.
 Turn west (right) onto Hwy 34.
 Go 2 miles to 271st Ave, turn north (right) and take the gravel road straight to the parking lot.

-What You Will Find: Natural areas known for birdwatching
+What You Will Find: Natural areas known for birdwatching and a fishing pier.

-Services at This Site: None
+Services at This Site: Parking lot and day use areas.

 Marsh Lake lies within the Lac Qui Parle Wildlife Management Area and is home to Minnesota’s largest breeding colony of American white pelicans and several species of fish.
 Creation of the reservoir and rerouting of the Pomme de Terre River in 1939 increased reservoir fish and wildlife habitat and created new colonial water bird habitat.
 The reservoir contains crappie, walleye, northern pike and white bass.